How Long Do Facial Masks Last

 Ingredient Stability Matters

-Even though cream-based masks promise glowing skin, their ingredients don’t remain potent forever—what’s inside deteriorates over time, and that impacts how well they work.
+Even though cream-based masks promise glowing skin, their ingredients don’t remain potent forever—what’s inside deteriorates over time, and that impacts how well they work, leading to reduced effectiveness.

 The mask ingredients breakdown occurs because active compounds, like vitamins or antioxidants, lose strength due to exposure to air, light, or bacteria.
 The chemical degradation timeline varies—some ingredients fade in weeks, others last months.